 What are the different types of biological sequencing techniques

-In the above paragraph we understood basics of biological sequencing techniques.
-But the most important thing to know is how all these steps are followed.
-There are multiple types of techniques used by researchers to conduct DNA sequencing.
-They are written below:
+In the above paragraph, we understood the basics of biological sequencing techniques.
+But the most important thing to know is how to follow these steps.
+There are multiple types of techniques that researchers use to conduct DNA sequencing.

-Basic principle behind this sequencing technique is, a single stranded DNA is mounted at a pre decided location using chemicals.
-Hence, it is Also known as chemical cleavage method, The, fragments of DNA are then run on polyacrylamide gel.
+The basic principle behind this sequencing technique is, a single-stranded DNA is mounted at a pre-decided location using chemicals.
+Hence, it is Also known as the chemical cleavage method, The, fragments of DNA are then run on a polyacrylamide gel.

-Found to be much more accurate than other biological sequencing techniques, it is used in DNA finger printing, and other DNA/genetic studies.
-Use of radiolabeled chemicals make it bit harmful, further the scale of magnification is also poor.
+Found to be much more accurate than other biological sequencing techniques, it is used in DNA fingerprinting, and other DNA/genetic studies.
+The use of radiolabeled chemicals makes it a bit harmful, further, the scale of magnification is also poor.

-Sanger sequencing runs on the principle of chain termination method and also known as first generation DNA sequencing method.
-The advantages of Sanger sequencing includes better read capacity, sequences 700-800bp in a single run.
+Sanger sequencing runs on the principle of chain termination method and also known as the first-generation DNA sequencing method.
+The advantages of Sanger sequencing include better read capacity, sequences 700-800bp in a single run.
 Mostly used for doing the sequencing of bacterial and prokaryotic organisms.